Use of Digital Cameras

 Permission to Publish and Reproduce Center Resources

 The Center for the History of Medicine’s (“Center”) mission is to enable the history of medicine to inform contemporary medicine and deepen the understanding of the society in which medicine is embedded.
-Making Center resources freely available for publication and use supports this mission, as well as those of the Harvard Library and the Boston Medical Library, which seek to advance scholarship and teaching by committing itself to the creation, application, preservation, and dissemination of knowledge.
+Making Center resources freely available for publication and use supports this mission, as well as those of the Harvard Library, which seeks to advance scholarship and teaching by committing itself to the creation, application, preservation, and dissemination of knowledge.

 Publication Policy Statement

-This policy for the publication and use of Center resources applies to the subsidiary collections that constitute the Center including, but not limited to, the Harvard Medical Library (HML), the Boston Medical Library (BML), and the Warren Anatomical Museum (WAM) as embedded within the Center.
+This policy for the publication and use of Center resources applies to the subsidiary collections that constitute the Center including, but not limited to, the Harvard Medical Library (HML) and the Warren Anatomical Museum (WAM) as embedded within the Center.
 Whenever possible, the Center will follow the spirit and practices outlined in the Harvard Library’s “Harvard Library Policy on Access to Digital Reproductions of Works in the Public Domain."

 For works over which the Center does not hold or does not wish to assert copyright

 For works in the public domain, works for which copyright is held by a third party, or works with known HML and WAM rights that will not be invoked, the Center will assert no copyright, will charge no publication or usage fees, and will not grant or deny permission to publish.
 This policy similarly applies to digital reproductions made openly available on Harvard Library or Center web pages, digital content platforms (such as OnView), blogs, and social media.

 For works over which the Center holds and exercises copyright